Robustness of behaviourally-induced oscillations in epidemic models under a low rate of imported cases: The SAUIS- model on a general network

 From the solution of system \eqref{SAUISnet} endowed with an initial condition, we can compute the expected number of aware, unwilling and infectious nodes at time $t$ by summing the corresponding probabilities over the whole network, that is, $N_A(t)=\sum_n A^n(t)$, $N_U(t)=\sum_n U^n(t)$, $N_I(t)=\sum_n I^n(t)$, and $N_S(t)=N-N_A(t)-N_U(t)-N_I(t)$.

 Similar approaches to derive a system of equations for the probabilities for a node of being in one of several disease states have been previously introduced for the study of epidemics on networks and have received different names like, for instance, Microscopic Monte Carlo Approach in a discrete-time setting \cite{Gomez}, or N-intertwined model in a continuous-time setting \cite{Mieghem}.
+An extension of the latter to multilayer networks is given in \cite{Sahneh13}.